Lian735/Mouse_Controller/README.md

 Mouse Controller is a macOS menu-bar companion that lets you drive the pointer, scrolling, and shortcuts with a game controller.
 It listens to standard GameController inputs and maps sticks and buttons to mouse actions and keyboard/system shortcuts so you can navigate the desktop from the couch.

-> ⚠️ Note from the app UI: Mouse Controller is not yet optimized for playing games.
+> ⚠️ Note: Mouse Controller is not yet optimized for playing games.
 It is designed for desktop navigation and quick actions.

 ## Highlights